OWASP/threat-dragon/dev-notes.md

-git clone --recursive git@github.com:OWASP/threat-dragon.git -b your-dev-branch-name cd threat-dragon npm install npm run pretest npm run build npm test
+git clone --recursive git@github.com:OWASP/threat-dragon.git -b your-dev-branch-name cd threat-dragon npm install npm test
 ```

-Make changes to code, and depending on the changes (eg .html or .css), `npm run build`
+After making changes to the code, run `npm run build`.

 Run modified app with `npm run start`, and navigate in a browser to http://localhost:3000/ .
 As above, if there is an error such as 'Cannot GET /' then ensure the